wexi/fdf2csv/README.md

 # Thanks

 To [trockenasche](https://github.com/trockenasche/fdf2csv) for starting this project.
-It seems that the original author todo-s have been fully implemented.
+It seems that the original author todo-s have been fully implemented, and perhaps some more.

 # General